jsguru-io/eusi-sdk-core-js/README.md

 # eusi-sdk-core-js
 The core, environment agnostic library for providing a simple and elegant interface for interacting with [**EUSI**](https://eusi.io/) delivery API.

-> EUSI is API-first CMS that is user-friendly, beautifully designed and easy to use.
+> EUSI is an API-first CMS that is user-friendly, beautifully designed and easy to use.

 This library represents core logic for our browser and node specific SDK versions and it is not meant to be used independently.